 To date, Klere has supported implementation of 2 plants for Shropshire and completed 3 feasibility studies for Walsall, Calderdale and Durham Councils.

 From Feasibility to Operation: Building on the ground-breaking work undertaken with Shropshire and partners, the Framework covers each stage of the Biochar project and all aspects of successful programme delivery.
-From feedstock, planning, site selection to communications, Klere and partners can support you the whole journey.
+From feedstock, planning, site selection to communications, Klere and partners can support you through the whole journey.

 Replicable Success: build on a proven model.